-About Goan Prawn Curry Recipe: Also known as Ambot Tik, Goan prawn curry has prawns cooked in coconut milk with a spicy gravy made of turmeric, black pepper, vinegar and coconut.
-A creamy, delicious dish ...
+About Goan Prawn Curry Recipe: Also known as Ambot tik, Goan prawn curry has prawns cooked in mild coconut milk with a spicy gravy made of turmeric, black pepper, vinegar and coconut.
+A creamy, delicious ...

 Prawns flavoured with a homemade spice paste and baked in butter with a generous squeeze of lime.

-About Goan Fish Curry Recipe: Chef Rufina from the Leela Palace in Goa teaches us how to make an authentic Goan fish curry.
-The tender fish marinated in lemon and cooked in a rich masaledaar ...
+About Goan Fish Curry Recipe: Chef Rufina from the Leela Palace in Goa taught us how to make an authentic Goan fish curry recipe.
+The tender fish marinated in zesty lemon and cooked in a ...

 Goan crab cutlets with potatoes, chillies and lime.
 Coated in an egg batter and rolled in bread crumbs.
 Deep fried till golden.

 Chicken cooked in spices, vinegar and rum - serve this Goan favourite with chips and salad, or plain rice

 There is no one Goan food variations in the same curry depend on the many regions within the state.
 Heres how to spot them...

 Goan food: We will share the recipe of authentic Goan chorizo pulao, which is commonly made in Goan households.